Sunloid/CICD-Node-docker-k8s/README.md

 The same image is deployed into Kubernetes cluster which has to be manually setup first in the instance itself.
 Here is the setup of the entire pipeline Step by step.
 This CI/CD

 ## AWS
 Create an instance of the type t2.xlarge.
 That instance is being used because of its large amount of memory.
+Allow all traffic for now and use Ubuntu 22.04 as the ami.

 ## Jenkins
 In the instance run this commands and install jenkins and then go to Jenkins on port 8080 and install the suggested plugins